Floorp-Projects/Floorp/ipc/docs/ipdl.rst

 Consider actors to be like normal reference-counted objects, but where IPDL holds a reference while the connection will or does exist.
 One common architecture has IPDL holding the `only` reference to an actor.
-This is common with actors created by sending construtor messages but the idea is available to any actor.
+This is common with actors created by sending constructor messages but the idea is available to any actor.
 That only reference is then released when the ``__delete__`` message is sent or received.